vyskoczilova/woocommerce-payforpayment/README.txt

 - *[FIXED_AMOUNT]*: Will print money-formatted fixed amount you entered.
 - *[PERCENT_AMOUNT]*: will print out percental amount you entered
 - *[CART_TOTAL]*: will print out money-formatted cart totals.
+- *[MINIMUM_AMOUNT]*: will print out money-formatted minimum amount you entered when calculating percentage fee.
+- *[MAXIMUM_AMOUNT]*: will print out money-formatted maximum amount you entered when calculating percentage fee.
 - Example: `Payment Fee ([FIXED_AMOUNT] + [PERCENT_AMOUNT]% of [CART_TOTAL])`

 Requires at least WooCommerce 2.6, compatible with WooCommerce 3.2+ (recommended).
 The support for WC 2.6 will be dropped soon.